randyrossi/vicii-kawari/REGISTERS.md

 ### Using video mem pointers with an index

-Sometimes, it may be more convenient to use an index when porting existing code to use VICII-Kawari extended video memory.
+Sometimes, it may be more convenient to use an index when porting code to use VICII-Kawari extended video memory.
 This is useful if replacing indirect indexed addressing.

 For example, the code: